thegetty/quire/packages/cli/docs/accessibility.md

 The Quire CLI is designed to be usable by people with a range of abilities and in a variety of environments.
 Key principles:

 - **Color is never the sole information channel.** All status indicators use distinct Unicode symbols alongside color.
-- **Output respects user preferences.** Color, verbosity, and spinners can all be controlled.
+- **Output respects user preferences.** Color, verbosity, spinners, and motion can all be controlled.
+- **Reduced motion is supported.** Animated spinners and line overwriting can be disabled for screen reader compatibility.
 - **Errors are actionable.** Every error includes a suggestion and documentation link, not just a code or stack trace.
 - **Structured output is available.** Machine-readable JSON output is supported for automation and assistive tooling.